anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 ### 7. Discussion:
 Passing parameters to your cluster (base parameters in notebook activity settings) and between notebooks (notebook widgets)

-# Help improve this
+# Help us improve this
 This is a community contribution, and can be improved.
+We appreciate your support and feedback.